KenKundert/emborg/doc/monitoring.rst

 services allow you to monitor many of your routine tasks and assure they have completed recently and successfully.

+There are many such services available and they are not difficult to add.
+If the service you prefer is not currently available, feel free to request it on `Github <https://github.com/KenKundert/emborg/issues>`_ or add it yourself and issue a pull request.

 .. _cronhub: